 “This may be related to inflammation caused by allergic rhinitis,” says Dr. Crystal, “or by direct activation of the trigeminal nerve from nasal congestion.”

-Sometimes allergies cause migraines in a more roundabout way.
-For example, allergies can interrupt sleep, which in turn triggers migraine.
-And, according to the American Migraine Foundation, medications used to treat allergies and asthma, like Albuterol inhalers, can also trigger migraines.
+Sometimes allergies cause migraine attacks in a more roundabout way.
+For example, allergies can interrupt sleep, which in turn triggers an attack.
+And, according to the American Migraine Foundation, medications used to treat allergies and asthma, like Albuterol inhalers, can also trigger headaches.

-Since allergies and migraines can interact in several different ways, it can get a little confusing.
+Since allergies and migraine can interact in several different ways (even food allergies can cause attacks), it can get a little confusing.

 “It’s important to note that migraine and allergic rhinitis are both highly prevalent diseases, frequently co-exist, and may share common mechanisms,” says Dr. Crystal.
 “People with migraine may experience more severe migraine symptoms with co-existing allergies.”